Category: Health and Well-being

 What is my fear?

-Abusive and inconsiderate behavior angers me because I’m fearful.
+Abusive and inconsiderate behaviour angers me because I’m fearful.
 Fearful that I, or someone I love, is being taken advantage of.
 These attempts are disrespectful.
 If someone is unable to show me, and those I love respect, then I don’t want those people in my life.
 Simple.

 The force of anger awards me the strength to rebuild my fortress.
 But only when I understand through finding the answers to my questions.
-The key to my freedom, strength and the beauty of my fortress, starts with mindfulness.
+The key to my freedom, strength, and the beauty of my fortress starts with mindfulness.

 Living in the real world means we must be aware of the dangers.
 We must be streetwise.
 The only way to protect oneself – in the real world – is awareness of the darker side of human nature.
 There are people who want to take advantage of you.
 On the way to the top of their illusions, they will attempt to use you as a stepping stone.
-There are also people who are simply unaware of how damaging their behavior can be.
+There are also people who are simply unaware of how damaging their behaviour can be.
 Mindfulness helps to raise our awareness, ask the right questions of ourselves, and set appropriate boundaries.

 • Good Consequences of Awareness